Satrikh: Tomb of Ghazi Saiyed Salar Dawood

 The battlefield of Saiyed Salar Dawood Ghazi was at Zafarpur village and was fought between the invading army and the local farmers on the banks of Reth River.
 Remains from that period include unknown graves.
 The property is owned by the family of His Highness Sheikh Fareed Ahmed, who was the last Zamindar of Zafarpur.
 It is now used as an ancestral graveyard by his family.
-Presently, his sons namely Uzair Mustafa, Umar Mustafa, and Anas Mustafa, and grandson Sufyan Mustafa are custodians of this property.